 The Kona and Kohala regions make up the west coast and are where you will find most of the best beaches on Big Island.
 This is also where the vast majority of tourist accommodation and amenities are.

-Aside from these two regions, Hilo is the only other one to consider staying in.
+Hilo Region: Aside from Kona & Kohala, Hilo is the only other region to consider staying in.
 While this is the wet side of the Big Island, the precipitation has created a beautiful rainforest and numerous waterfalls to see nearby.
-Also, it is much quieter for those who prefer calm and serenity over crowded beaches.
+Also, the Hilo side is much quieter for those who prefer calm and serenity over crowded beaches.

-The Kau region is home to two popular beaches, including the world-famous Papakolea Green Sand Beach and Punalu’u Black Sand Beach; two of the best beaches of Hawaii.
+Kau Region: The Kau region is home to two popular beaches, including the world-famous Papakolea Green Sand Beach and Punalu’u Black Sand Beach.
 However, the area is fairly remote and there is little to see or do outside of these destinations.

-Puna is the gateway to Hawaii Volcanoes National Park and has a couple of beaches, but none that merit a visit.
+Puna Region: This is the gateway to Hawaii Volcanoes National Park and has a couple of beaches, but none that merit a visit.

-Hamakua will be a drive-through region at most.
+Hamakua Region: This area will be a drive-through region at most.
 It is beautiful but there is nowhere to stay.